aniketdebnath/Robot-Navigation-Algorithms/README.md

 - **Timing and Node Expansion Tracking**: Each search method returns the number of nodes expanded and the runtime, providing insights into the performance of each algorithm.
 - **Grid Data Parsing**: Reads and parses grid data from a file to set up the problem environment.

-## Ensure you have Python 3 installed.
-Install any required dependencies (if any):

-    -pip install -r requirements.txt

 ## Usage
 To run the script, use the following command:
 ```